-One time a group of men had gathered and were discussing what a good omen was; whether it was something a person sees, hears, or touches.
-The group of men debated the three proposals, but could not decide, and even the gods in heaven didn’t agree about what a good omen was.
-So Indra, king of the gods, went to ask the Buddha to solve the question and he recited the thirty-eight great omens for all the world to hear, and all of heaven and Earth was impressed.
+One time a group of men were discussing what a good omen was; whether it was something a person sees, hears, or touches.
+The group of men debated the three proposals, but could not decide, and even the gods in heaven couldn’t agree on an answer.
+So Indra, king of the gods, went to ask the Buddha to solve the question, and he recited the thirty-eight great omens for all the world to hear, and all of heaven and earth was impressed.

-When the Buddha later heard some of his disciples discussing this as an example of the Buddha’s boundless greatness, he told them explaining omens was no marvel since he possessed perfect wisdom.
+When the Buddha later heard some of his disciples discussing this as an example of the Buddha’s boundless greatness, he told them that explaining omens was no marvel since he possessed perfect wisdom.
 It was more impressive, he said, that he settled a similar debate in the past before he had reached enlightenment and told them this story.

 The ascetics studying with the Bodhisatta were earlier births of the Buddha’s followers.
 The senior among them who asked the Bodhisatta the question about omens was an earlier birth of Sariputta, one of the Buddha’s top disciples.